proudlyserving/proudlyserving.github.io/_posts/2022-09-14-speak-plainly.md

 ---
 title:  "Request for Proudly Serving feedback: Speak plainly"
-description: A new Proudly Serving chapter titled Speak plainly is ready for public review and feedback.
+description: "A new Proudly Serving chapter titled 'Speak plainly' by Echa Schneider is ready for public review and feedback."
 date: 2022-09-14
 author: Proudly Serving
 icon: fa-solid fa-comments